aeolus-1/website-disguiser/README.md

 # website-disguiser
 disguise any website by injecting this script

+now you might be thinking "bUt HoW wIlL iT dIsGuIsE iT" it will change the favicon (the little icon on the tab) and the name of the tab to any of the selected websites down below

 paste this into the console to inject the script

 NOTE: i havent finished the script injecting will cause a error probably